3 Flea Markets in Amsterdam Not to be Missed

 - T-shirts – 50 cents – €3

 There is no music at Ij-Hallen market and the place seems to be very loud.
-In between the two halls there is an open-air area with several stalls selling traditional Dutch treats and drinks such as fries (€3 per portion), home-made soup (€1.50 – €3), or the traditional poffertjes (€2.75 per portion).
-Besides some fast-food stalls, in the both halls you will find several stands selling specific gastronomic products, like: cheese from different countries, Spanish chorizo and serrano ham, fancy jams or exotic dressings.
+In between the two halls, there is an open-air area with several stalls selling traditional Dutch treats and drinks such as fries (€3 per portion), home-made soup (€1.50 – €3), or the traditional poffertjes (€2.75 per portion).
+Besides some fast-food stalls, in both halls, you will find several stands selling specific gastronomic products, like cheese from different countries, Spanish chorizo and serrano ham, fancy jams or exotic dressings.